-However, if the brand name is unavailable, what you do is to incorporate a keyword that is related to your niche.
-These are what are referred to as keyword domains, and although they no longer have strong SEO weight as they used to do before, they are still of immense help as strong sources of relevancy signal.
+However, if the brand name is unavailable, what you do is incorporate a keyword that is related to your niche.
+These are referred to as keyword domains, and although they no longer have substantial SEO weight as they used to, they are still of immense help as solid sources of relevancy signals.

 Also, they help in marketing and conversion because of their descriptive nature.
 For instance, a domain name like medic.pk shows users what you do.
-That way, you can even have it on your business card, and it speaks volumes about what your site is about and encourages more clicks.
+That way, you can even have it on your business card, which speaks volumes about your site and encourages more clicks.
 Most of the top domain name generators will have you enter just a seed name, and they will generate domain name ideas for you in minutes.

 While choosing the ccTLD name, there are a couple of things to consider:

 - Length: best practice is to leave your domain name below 15 characters.
 People remember them better when they are short.
-This is why you find some websites using abbreviations of their business name as a domain name.
+This is why some websites use their business name abbreviations as a domain names.
 The key is to figure out which nickname your users will prefer.

-- Spelling: if your customers are won’t to misspelling your business name, then while registering your domain name, also register misspellings.
-That way, you can easily direct the traffic from there to your main site.
-If you don’t do that, your competition might and cut off half of your traffic.
+- Spelling: if your customers don’t misspell your business name, then while registering your domain name, also register misspellings.
+That way, you can easily direct the traffic from there to your leading site.
+If you don’t do that, your competition might cut off half of your traffic.

-- Target: it is important to register the domain name of your place of business, and since that is your home country, you can register any ccTLD available.
-You can also consider a generic name relating to your business alongside a .ccTLD domain name.
+- Target: it is essential to register the domain name of your place of business, and since that is your home country, you can register any ccTLD available.
+You can also consider a generic name for your company alongside a .ccTLD domain name.
 For instance, you now have .pizza or .lawyer to choose from.
 Although, that kind can be counterproductive as they seem spammy.

-- Legal: there are lots of big brands, and chances are you might get your hands on an available domain name similar to their trademark.
-In fact, it applies to even brand outside the country, and registering such domain names can land you into big trouble that can translate into thousands of dollars in the form of infringement.
+- Legal: there are many big brands, and you might get your hands on an available domain name similar to their trademark.
+It applies to even brands outside the country, and registering such domain names can land you in big trouble that can translate into thousands of dollars in the form of infringement.

-Apart from being up to 18 years of age, a registrant for a domain name is required to provide the domain name he or she has chosen.
-However, some registrars have tools on their websites where you search for domain name ideas and then go ahead to register it.
-The same way most domain name generators allow you to easily register after choosing a name.
+Apart from being up to 18 years of age, a registrant for a domain name is required to provide the domain name they have chosen.
+However, some registrars have tools on their websites where you search for domain name ideas and then register them.
+In the same way, most domain name generators allow you to register after choosing a name quickly.

 You will also need to provide your name.
-As insignificant as it might sound, it is important you provide your own name and company.
+You must provide your name and company, as insignificant as it might sound.
 Allowing another person to be the registrant of record means that you stand to lose your domain name the moment you fall out of favor with them, or they die or disappear.
 You will provide some other of your details alongside the technical contact details and administrative contact details.